finos/common-domain-model/docs/event-model.md

 the primitive operators, now deprecated but maintained for backward-compatibility purposes.
-Because some implementations rely on this former mechanism instead of the new primitive instruction mechanism, the lower bound of the `instruction` attribute\'s cardinality is 0 instead of 1.
+Because some implementations rely on this former mechanism instead of the new primitive instruction mechanism, the lower bound of the `instruction` attribute's cardinality is 0 instead of 1.
 It will be updated to 1 once the former primitive mechanism is fully retired.